drcjar/ipfjes-thesis/source/15_conclusion.md

 ## Future work

 I plan to investigate my current hypothesis that occupational asbestos and respirable crystalline silica induced activation of the NLRP3 inflammasome causes IPF via IL-1\ensuremath{\beta} stimulated MUC5b hypersecretion in smokers.
-I will do this by assessing silica exposure in IPFJES through well validated quantitative means and genotyping the IPFJES cohort for SNPs in the NLRP3 inflammasome associated with enhanced enhanced IL-1\ensuremath{\beta} release.
+I will do this by assessing silica exposure in IPFJES through well validated quantitative means and genotyping the IPFJES cohort for SNPs in the NLRP3 inflammasome associated with enhanced IL-1\ensuremath{\beta} release.
 I will also carry out two-sample mendelian randomisation studies of risk factors in IPF (to isolate the NLRP3 inflammasome) including smoking, gastro-oesophageal reflux disease, iron status, and cytokine profiles in IPF using existing IPF GWAS data and exposure GWAS data.[@Allen2019][@Wootton2019][@An2019][@Gill2019][@Georgakis2019]